Six Pack Abs Workout For Upper and Lower Abs

 4. Contract your obliques to lift your shoulder off the floor.

-5. Hold this position for a second, contracting your obliques as hard as possible.
+5. Hold this position briefly, contracting your obliques as hard as possible.

-6. Then return to the start position.
-Complete all reps on the left side and then repeat on the right side.
+6. Then, return to the start position.
+Complete all reps on the left side and then repeat on the right.

 2. Side Plank

-The side plank is one of the best core exercises for strengthening the oblique abdominal muscles, which don’t get worked as much during abs exercises such as crunches.
+The side plank is one of the best core exercises for strengthening the oblique abdominal muscles, which are not worked as much during ab exercises such as crunches.

 If you’re new to planking, you should master the basic forearm plank before moving on to the side plank variation.